Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 In this section the Enterprise Viewer collaboration features Socket.IO server is installed.

-> **Note:** that this installation is only required if the collaboration features are desired.
+> **Note:** This installation is only needed if the collaboration features are required.

 1. Install `Node.js`.